Health Net Community Doula Program

 What is The Lifecourse Model?

-This model developed by Halfron and Lu (2003) explain disparities in African-American Premature Births.
+This model developed by Halfron and Lu (2003) explain disparities in African-American/Black Premature Births.
 Halfron & Lu suggest ” that these disparities result from differences in protective and risk factors between groups of women over the course of their lives.
 As a result, the health and socioeconomic status of one generation directly affect the health status of the next one” (2005, p.1).The growing body of research shows that chronic stress incurred by a lifetime exposure to racism, discrimination, and microagressions cause African-American women to have increased risk of preterm labor and prematurity (Collins & David, 2003).
 The Lifecourse Model describes a ” complex interplay of biological, behavioral, psychological, and social protective and risk factors [which] contribute to health outcomes across the span of a person’s life” (Association of Maternal and Child Health Programs, 2015, p.1).

 The Lifecourse Model is an updated and broader way of looking at health because it considers health across the life span, not just individual stages or periods.
 This model emphasizes the social determinants of health (the conditions in which people live, learn, work and age which influence lifelong health and wellness); it considers the complex interplay of biological, social, and environmental factors in health outcomes.